AdamDakdouk/Library-Management-System/README.md

 ## Configuration

- Enter your Database connection cofigeration in the  "config.js" file Database Host, Databse password , Database Name
+ Enter your database connection confugiration in the ".env" file Check .env.example for reference

 ## Usage
-some of the methods found in the project =>
+some of the methods found in the project:

 getStudentByID(id): Retrieve student details by ID. insertStudent(student): insert student to database.